RedisJSON/RedisJSON/docs/commands/json.merge.md

 <details open><summary><code>key</code></summary>

-is the key to merge into.
+is key to merge into.
 </details>

 <details open><summary><code>path</code></summary>

-is the JSONPath to specify where in the JSON document to apply the merge.
+is JSONPath to specify where in the JSON document to apply the merge.
 For non-existing keys the `path` must be `$`.
 For existing keys, for each matched `path`, the value that matches the `path` is merged with the JSON `value`.
 For existing keys, when the path exists, except for the last element, a new child is added with the JSON `value`.

 </details>